1. Home

 Similarities and Differences between Flu and COVID-19

-Why should people get vaccinated against flu?
+Why should people get vaccinated against the flu?

 Influenza is a potentially serious disease that can lead to hospitalization and sometimes even death.
 Every flu season is different, and influenza infection can affect people differently, but millions of people get flu every year, hundreds of thousands of people are hospitalized and thousands to tens of thousands of people die from flu-related causes every year.
 An annual seasonal flu vaccine is the best way to help protect against flu.
-Vaccination has been shown to have many benefits including reducing the risk of flu illnesses, hospitalizations and even the risk of flu-related death in children.
+Vaccination has been shown to have many benefits including reducing the risk of flu illnesses, hospitalizations, and even the risk of flu-related death in children.

 How do flu vaccines work?